ahmedwael19/Local-Feature-Matching-using-Harris-Corner-Detector-and-SIFT-Descriptor-/README.md

 ### Algorithm
-You can find the algorithm expalined thoroughly in the report.
+You can find the algorithm explained thoroughly in the report.

 ## Feature Matching